coq-community/docker-coq/README.md

 This Dockerfile repository is [mirrored on GitLab](https://gitlab.com/coq-community/docker-coq), but [issues](https://github.com/coq-community/docker-coq/issues) and [pull requests](https://github.com/coq-community/docker-coq/pulls) are tracked on GitHub.

 Note that this repository only contain Docker images for the Coq Proof Assistant ≤ 8.20.1.
-For newest images of the Rocq Prover ≥ 9.0, use [rocq/rocq-prover](https://hub.docker.com/r/rocq/rocq-prover) images instead.
+For newest versions of the Rocq Prover ≥ 9.0, use [rocq/rocq-prover](https://hub.docker.com/r/rocq/rocq-prover) images instead.

 <!-- tags -->